Excel is the Middle Ages

 A 2013 research conducted on over 40,000 respondents shows that, above all else, transparency is the number one contributor to employee satisfaction.

-A culture of transparency is essential to building a culture where people are motivated every morning in the office, engaged and accountable.
+A culture of transparency is essential to building a culture where people are motivated every morning in the office, involved and accountable.
 Transparency has a significant impact on morale, performance and - ultimately - the bottom line.

 Favour solutions that will emphasize transparency because they promote team cohesion, highlight the merit for the efforts made and create motivation.